GoogleCloudPlatform/appengine-scipy-zombie-apocalypse-python/README.md

 ## Installing dependency

 Currently, you need to install dependencies on the server manually.
-We think this is bad because these dependencies will be lost upon server restart.
-We're discussing how we can provide a way for users to install dependencies upon deployments.
+Unfortunately these dependencies will be lost upon server restart.
+This is definitely less than ideal, and we're looking into options that will allow dependency installation to survive server restarts.

 0. Install [gcutil][4] if you haven't.